Table of Contents

 Please note that the X Window System is a rather bare bones framework.
-It acts as a base for modern desktop environments like GNOME or KDE, but they are not part of the X Window System.
+It acts as a base for modern desktop environments like MATE, KDE, or Xfce, but they are not part of the X Window System.
 NetBSD ships with the X Window System, but it does not include these desktop environments; they must be added via pkgsrc.

 When you start using X you'll find many new terms which you may find confusing at first.
 The basic elements are:

 An X server running on top of the hardware.
 The X server provides a standard way to display graphics (including fonts for text display) and get mouse/keyboard/other input.

 X clients.
 These are the programs you directly interact with.
 They run on top of the X server.
 A web browser like Firefox is an example of an X client.
 X is network-transparent, which means that you can run X clients on one machine, and the X server (i.e., the display, with video hardware) on another machine.

 A window manager running on top of the X server.
 The window manager is a special X client that is allowed to control the placement of windows.
 It can also “decorate” windows with standard “widgets” (usually these provide actions like window motion, resizing, iconifying, window killing, etc.).

 A desktop environment such as MATE, KDE, or Xfce.
 These are suites of integrated software designed to give you a well-defined range of software and a more or less common interface to each program.
 These typically include a window manager, file manager, web browser, email client, multimedia player, text editor, address book, help browser, etc. As you may have guessed, a desktop environment is not needed to use X, but many users will want to install one.

 In most cases, you will be able to start using X without any

 configuration at all, and startx will work just

 fine.
 In rare cases, however, configuration of the X